AmbireTech/ambire-constants/Readme.md

 1. `tokenList.json` and `WALLETInitialClaimableRewards.json` - these files must be updated manually
 2. `humanizerInfo.json`- this file can both be updated manually and generated using the `yarn run generate:contractInfo` command.
 3. Commit the changes
+4. See "Testing the changes" section
-4. For now push directly to the `main` branch
+5. For now push directly to the `main` branch

+## 💻 Testing the changes 💻

+1. Run `yarn dev` to start the development server
+2. Change the `REACT_APP_CONSTANTS_ENDPOINT`'s value to `http://localhost:5000/`
+3. Test properly and make sure that everything works as expected

 ## 🚨 Possible errors 🚨